Immunosuppression: An overview of infection risk

 “Composite of host factors, underlying disease, treatment, and other factors contributing to infection risk”

-Components of the “net immunosuppresed state”
+Components of the “net immunosuppressed state”

 Host Factors